Arziel1992/Z-S-Overview-Pack/README.md

 - - 6) (optional) Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI to apply all changes.

 Changelog:

+v2.2:
+- Ranamed "Finishes" to "Tab Layouts"
+- Adjusted the sizes of both 6 & 8 Compact Layouts to fit better on smaller screens.
+- Increased the Icon size on the presets for better legibility.
+- Replaced the Hostile Icon for a more adequate one to fit the new sizes.

 v2.1:
 - Added Fighters to preset "Friendly: All".